How many riders have experienced the elation when their horse extends mid-air over a hedge and acknowledges the hidden yawning ditch?

 Neighbouring packs are the Taunton Vale, Cattistock, Portman and South Dorset.
 The rivalry at the front of these fields is intense and there is no shortage of testosterone.

 In the Shires, hedges are a little more “manicured” and the going usually better.
 However, they still demand a lot of respect.
-Head for the Quorn, Belvoir, Fernie, Atherstone, Meynell and South Staffordshire or the Cottesmore.
+Head for the Quorn (pictured top), Belvoir, Fernie, Atherstone, Meynell and South Staffordshire or the Cottesmore.

 In the south, the Chiddingfold, Leconfield and Cowdray’s country features pockets of hedges — as does the Crawley and Horsham’s and the weald country of the Surrey Union.

 Further north, the horsemanship of Sir Watkin Williams-Wynns’ thrusters is never to be underestimated.
 The nearby South Shropshire is also a delight to cross and, on the Welsh border, you will need to kick on to keep up with the Ledbury’s David Redvers.